Pro Tip: If budget is of less concern, then check out our rundown of this year’s best hearing aids overall.

 Members get updates like best products for seniors and senior discounts delivered right to their inbox for free.

 Hearing loss can make life feel frustrating.
-An inability to process sounds makes it harder to keep up with one’s surroundings, leaving those with hearing loss feeling like they cannot partake in life fully.
+An inability to process sounds makes it harder to keep up with your surroundings, leaving you unable to partake in life fully.
 It’s no surprise that hearing loss often correlates with feelings of social isolation and increased risks of dementia.
 While hearing aids are a great solution, the financial cost of these devices can be troublesome, especially since Medicare does not cover hearing aids.
 While hearing aids often cost upwards of $5,000, there are significantly more affordable devices available.

-Our Top Picks: If budget is less of a concern for you, then check out our list of this year’s best overall hearing aids.
+Pro Tip: If budget is of less concern, then check out our rundown of this year’s best hearing aids overall.

 With so many different hearing aid manufacturers to choose from, we had our work cut out for us when it came to choosing our favorites.
 While no single hearing aid will be perfect for everyone, all of the manufacturers on this list meet the following criteria:

-Best Budget Model: Air is a nice solid middle-of-the-range digital hearing aid, and it’s one of MDHearingAid’s best selling models.
+Best Budget Model: MDHearingAid AIR is a nice solid middle-of-the-range digital hearing aid, and it’s one of MDHearingAid’s best selling models.
 It features an unobtrusive behind-the-ear design that you can wear every day without worrying.
-Air has three settings for different environments: quiet, social, and noisy.
-Depending on which environment you find yourself in, the Air can adjust its level of noise cancellation.
+MDHearingAid AIR has three settings for different environments: quiet, social, and noisy.
+Depending on which environment you find yourself in, the AIR can adjust its level of noise cancellation.
 It also features feedback cancellation, meaning that even if you’re with someone else who wears a hearing aid, you won’t have to worry about that awful feedback squeal or whistle of other hearing aids.

-Pricing: MDHearing’s device prices start at an impressively low $399 and go all the way up to $999.99, which is still affordable compared to other providers that charge up to $6,000 for each pair.
+Pricing: MDHearing prices start at an impressively low $399.98 for a pair and go all the way up to $999.99, which is still affordable compared to other providers that charge up to $6,000 for each pair.

 Type of Hearing Loss: MDHearing devices are suitable for most types of hearing loss, from mild to severe.
 If you’re not sure whether they’re suitable for you, we recommend calling to check with MDHearing first.
 They offer a free online hearing evaluation, allowing you to determine which of their devices will suit your needs.
 Their audiologists can also look at any hearing test results you already have and discuss what will work for you.